superbrothers/kubernetes-docs/kubectl_completion.md

   # Installing bash completion on Linux
+  ## If bash-completion is not installed on Linux, please install the 'bash-completion' package
+  ## via your distribution's package manager.
   ## Load the kubectl completion code for bash into the current shell
   source <(kubectl completion bash)
   ## Write bash completion code to a file and source if from .bash_profile